beadsland/nosh/doc/nosh_parse.md

-Each commandline is decomposed into a context tree, representing execution,
+Each commandline is decomposed into a context tree, representing Execution,
-grouping, quoting, substitution and data type contexts.
+Grouping, Quoting, Substitution and Term contexts.